anoapay/flagtron/node-client/README.md

 ### Basic Example

-Please view https://github.com/anoapay/flagtron/tree/main/server for instructions on how to setup flagtron server
+Please view https://github.com/anoapay/flagtron/tree/main/server for instructions on how to setup flagtron server.
+You will need this for flagtronWebsocketServer.

 ```ts
 import { Flagtron } from "flagtron";